Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/linear_solver_card.rst

 LU_ZERO_PIVOT_TOL <float>
  Specifies zero pivot tolerance for ILU/LU preconditioners.

-VERBOSE_LOGGING
- Causes verbose logging of solver performance to be printed to the screen, which may be helpful when resolving convergence issues.

 STOP_ON_FAILURE
  Forces the simulation to stop when the linear solver fails to converge.
 Examples